Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 title for the blog post:

-When visiting, for instance, /hello-world
+When visiting, for example, /hello-world

 , Nuxt will take the incoming slug hello-world